wongd-hub/obsidian-vault/computer-science/HTML.md

 </table<
 ```

+# Devtools

+- You can edit the HTML underlying a webpage in your browser using Devtools.
+This is a client-side modification.

+# W3: Validator

+- Handy tool to ensure your HTML is syntactically correct: [validator.w3.org](https://validator.w3.org/)

 # Serving HTML webpages when on a headless server

 - If we had access to Chrome or another browser, we could simply double click the HTML file and it would render the webpage for us.